pyroesp/Burn-the-Subs-and-Search/README.md

 Keep everything as is and use make to compile.
 Run the exe without arguments.

+Note*: The program was made on win10 and so the makefile uses mingw.
+I don't think I've used anything windows specific so you should be able to compile for other OS.

 ## Features
 Use your cursor to navigate through BTS.